jtheory/hushlist/README.md

 ### 4. Deploy to Netlify

+#### Option A: Using Netlify Supabase Extension (Recommended)

 1. Push this code to a GitHub repository
 2. Go to [netlify.com](https://netlify.com) and click "Add new site" > "Import an existing project"
 3. Connect your GitHub repository
-4. Netlify will auto-detect Next.js settings
+4. After creating the site, go to "Integrations" and add the Supabase extension
+5. Connect it to your Supabase project - this automatically provides `SUPABASE_DATABASE_URL` and `SUPABASE_ANON_KEY`
+6. Manually add the `SHARED_PASSWORD` environment variable in Site settings > Environment variables
+7. Deploy!

+#### Option B: Manual Environment Variables

+1. Push this code to a GitHub repository
+2. Go to [netlify.com](https://netlify.com) and click "Add new site" > "Import an existing project"
+3. Connect your GitHub repository
-5. Add your environment variables in Site settings > Environment variables:
+4. Add environment variables in Site settings > Environment variables:
    - `NEXT_PUBLIC_SUPABASE_URL`
    - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
    - `SHARED_PASSWORD`
-6. Deploy!
+5. Deploy!

 ## Usage